 The incidence and distribution of yield decline

 We found that 22.58% (n=964) of the 4270 times-series compiled and analyzed were characterized by negative growth rates in yield over the period 1961-2020.
-Consistent with the proposal that a negative growth rate can be taken as evidence of long-term yield decline, the mode of the maximum yield across the 964 time-series exhibiting negative growth rates was the year 1961, the first of the time series.
-On the other hand, the mode of the maximum yield across the 3306 time-series showing positive yield growth rates was the year 2020, the last year of the time series (Fig. 1).
+Consistent with the proposal that a negative growth rate can be taken as evidence of long-term yield decline, the frequency distribution of the year of maximum yield across the 964 time-series exhibiting negative growth rates peaked in 1961, the first year of the 1961-2020 time series.
+About 90% of all these time series had a reduction of >5%, and 82.5% a reduction of >10% in yield over the whole period.
+In contrast, the frequency distribution of the year of maximum yield across the 3306 time-series with positive growth rates peaked in 2020, the last year of the 1961-2020 time series (Fig. 1).

-The expected mean probability of yield decline estimated by the random model (GLMM_0) was 0.234 (95%CI=[0.215, 0.2548]).
+The expected mean probability of yield decline estimated by the random model (GLMM_0) was 0.234 (95%CI=[0.215, 0.255]).
 However, there was high variability in the incidence of yield decline among crops and countries.
 The expected probability of yield decline varied from <0.1 in widespread crops such as maize, wheat, and rape, to >0.4 for assorted crops such as dates, cherries, walnuts, and cauliflowers (Fig. S2).
-Variation among countries in the expected probability of decline was even more prominent, ranging from <0.08 in countries such as Hungary, Turkey, Myanmar, Turkey, and China, to >0.50 in countries such as Ecuador, Mauritius, Zimbabwe, and Trinidad and Tobago (Fig. S3).
+The number of crops per country ranged from one in small island states like Nauru and Tuvalu to 76 in Turkey, with a median of 23 crops (Table S2).
+Variation among countries in the probability of yield decline was even more diverse than among crops, ranging from <0.08 in countries such as Hungary, Turkey, Myanmar, Turkey, and China, to >0.50 in countries such as Ecuador, Mauritius, Zimbabwe, and Trinidad and Tobago (Fig. S3).
 Particularly, there seems to be a high concentration of countries with a high probability of yield decline in Central and Southern Africa, Oceania, and to a lesser extent, the Pacific rim of South America (Fig. 2).
-Regional differences in the probability of decline were strong (Table S1), with countries in Africa and Oceania, followed by countries in the Americas, depicting the highest expected probability of yield decline (Fig. S4).
+Regional differences in the probability of decline were strong (Table 1), with countries in Africa and Oceania, followed by countries in the Americas, depicting the highest expected probability of yield decline (Fig. S4).

 The importance of pollinator dependence and crop growth form

 Pollinator dependence and plant growth form were related traits.
-Pollinator dependence and growth form were associated across the whole set of 136 crops (X2=26.3, df=4, p<0.001).
+Pollinator dependence and growth form were associated across the whole set of 136 crops (X2=26.3, df=4, P<0.001).
 Specifically, the yield of about 64.55% of all herbaceous crops did not depend on pollinators, whereas only 12.66% of crops with that growth form depended highly on pollinators.
-On the other hand, 24.39% of all tree crops are pollinator-nondependent whereas 48.78% are highly dependent on pollinators (Fig. 3).
+On the other hand, only 24.39% of all tree crops were pollinator independent, whereas 48.78% were highly dependent on pollinators (Fig. 3).
 Shrub crops showed intermediate values, with 37.5 and 18.75% of these crops exhibiting no or high pollinator dependence, respectively.
-Considering crops cultivated exclusively for their reproductive organs (105 crops) did not alter this association (X2=18.4, df=4, p=0.001), with 18.18, 25.0, and 52.62% of herb, shrub, and tree crops depending highly on pollinators, respectively.
+Considering crops cultivated exclusively for their reproductive organs (105 crops) did not alter this association (X2=18.4, df=4, P=0.001), with 18.18, 25.0, and 52.62% of herb, shrub, and tree crops depending highly on pollinators, respectively.